alexxfan/AppStoreAssignment/README.md

 - **Superclass**: A superclass representing a generic app.
 - **Subclasses**: Subclasses that extend the superclass to represent specific types of apps (e.g., games).
 - **Inheritance**: Utilization of inheritance to reuse and extend code.
-- **Functionality**: Implementation of various functionalities such as app listing, searching, categorization, and more.
+- **Functionality**: Implementation of various functionalities such as app listing, searching, categorization and more.

 ## Application Menus

-- Developer Management: Add, list, update, and delete developers.
+- Developer Management: Add, list, update and delete developers.
-- App Management: Add, update, and delete apps.
+- App Management: Add, update and delete apps.
 - Reports: Generate various reports for apps and developers.
 - Search: Search functionality.
 - Sort: Sorting options.